neo4jrb/activegraph/docs/ActiveNode.rst

 Wrapping
 --------

-When loading a node from the database there is a process to determine which ``ActiveNode`` model to choose for wrapping the node.
+When loading a node from the database there is a process to determine which ``Node`` model to choose for wrapping the node.
 If nothing is configured on your part then when a node is created labels will be saved representing all of the classes in the hierarchy.

 That is, if you have a ``Teacher`` class inheriting from a ``Person`` model, then creating a ``Person`` object will create a node in the database with a ``Person`` label, but creating a ``Teacher`` object will create a node with both the ``Teacher`` and ``Person`` labels.